jasonKercher/fql/usage.md

 The schema can be defined to tell fql what kind of file we are working with.
 This is better explained by example...

-The default layout that fql expects is a delimited file with headers on the first row.  fql can also be set to work Let's say the math teacher was nice enough to give us the grades in the default layout.
+The default layout that fql expects is a delimited file with headers on the first row.
+Let's say the math teacher was nice enough to give us the grades in the default layout.
 Imagine your standard csv file:

 **math_grades.csv**
 ```none